-As the United States of America grapples with chronic political divisiveness, producer, director, and writer Andrea M. Clarke has set out to create a family-friendly movie about America’s founding principles: family, freedom, and home.
+As the United States of America grapples with chronic political divisiveness, producer, director, and writer Risa Leigh Clarke has set out to create a family-friendly movie about America’s founding principles: family, freedom, and home.

-The movie is set to tell the adventures of a courageous 8-year-old farmboy and his faithful dog they encounter famous figures of the American Revolution on his search for his father who has gone missing during the 1778 Battle of Monmouth.
-Described by its creators as “Tom Sawyer Meets The Patriot”, the film will highlight the often-forgotten lives of young camp followers who served alongside the armies of the conflict, and will be appealing to families and viewers of all ages, lovers of history, and of course appreciators of good film-making.
+The movie is set to tell the adventures of a courageous 8-year-old farmboy and his faithful dog they encounter famous figures of the American Revolution on a frantic search for his father, a 6th PA Soldier, who has gone missing during the 1778 Battle of Monmouth.
+The film will highlight the often-forgotten lives of young camp followers who served alongside the armies of the conflict, and will be appealing to families and viewers of all ages, lovers of history, and of course appreciators of good film-making.